davesnuthouse/RedGuild/README.md

 * Add button also needs clicked twice (once for defocus and once to activate)
 * ML Scorecard needs reset to pull names rather than onload
 * Inviter shows "In your group 0" when not grouped (cosmetic)
+* Hide in group should not remove checked names from summary on Inviter

 Ideas for future releases (significant work):